-This means that it should compulsorily be stopped at least once every 24 hours to enable the control box to perform checks of its own start-up efficiency.
+This means that it should be stopped compulsorily at least once every 24 hours to enable the control box to perform checks of its own start-up efficiency.
 Normally, burner stopping is guaranteed by the boiler's thermostat/pressure switch.